SamuNatsu/Mitsu/README.md

 # Mitsu
-A Simple & Pure but Powerful Typecho Theme
+A Simple But Powerful Typecho Theme